andyrobert3/code-to-connect-arbitrage/README.md

 Objective is to build an arbitrage engine that can earn profit from the difference in forex quotes from different liquidity providers.

 Arbitrage engine was a client that listened to the liquidity provider servers using socket.io (web socket).

+Won 2nd place in Bank of America Merrill Lynch Code to Connect